ismogroup/dolidock/README.md

 Dolibarr ERP & CRM is a modern software package to manage your organization's activity (contacts, suppliers, invoices, orders, stocks, agenda, ...).

 > [More information](https://github.com/dolibarr/dolibarr)

+## What differs ?
+### Docker image
+- Use latest MySql libraries from Oracle/MySql
+- Supports bzip2 compression for backup
+- Can be scaled up (php session are shared) / tested up to 4 replicas
+- php-memcached
+- Contains all Dolicloud/DoliMods module
+### Docker Compose stack / Kubernetes
+- builtin Postfix server with dkim signing and Cloudflare DDNS (scalable)
+- builin memcached server
+- builtin phpMyAdmin server
+- builtin cron server with web ui and cloud commander

 ## How to ?